xb534/SED/README.md

 # SED: A Simple Encoder-Decoder for Open-Vocabulary Semantic Segmentation

-This is our official pytorch implementation of SED. :fire: SED is accepted by CVPR 2024.
+This is our official pytorch implementation of SED.

+## :fire: News
+- SED is accepted by CVPR 2024.

 [[arXiv](https://arxiv.org/abs/2311.15537)] <br>